noah-nuebling/mac-mouse-fix/Helper/Config/Scroll Settings Testing.md

 (The settings which will appear in the app)

 1. Low Inertia
+-> Use "4.
+MMF"

 2. Mid Inertia
-→ Use "3.1 Snappy 2"
+→ Use "3.
+Snappy"

 3. High Inertia
 → Use "2.3 Xcode Momentum 4"
-→ If you simply switch on the "sendMomentumScrolls" setting in ScrollConfig.swift, then these settings will be automatically applied
+→ If you simply switch on the "sendMomentumScrolls" setting in ScrollConfig.swift, then the "2.3 Xcode Momentum 4" settings will be automatically applied

-__Normal settings__

-We should base this off of the old MMF algorithm. -> Also use a BezierHybrid curve.
-No one has ever complained that the old algorithm is 'too inertial' or anything

 __Inertial settings__